 Do I need to sign up online before taking a class?

 Registration for class is highly recommended.
-Due to Covid-19 we had to make our class sizes smaller to ensure everyone is spaced at least 6 feet apart.
 By signing up ahead of time you'll secure your spot in the class.
 If you don't register ahead and there is room, you may take class!

 Why are some classes heated?

-Hot yoga is practiced in a heated room, to promote cellular metabolism, detoxification, and suppleness of the muscular system – all of which provide greater safety and health benefits to the student when doing the poses.
+Some classes are practiced in a heated room, to promote cellular metabolism, detoxification, and suppleness of the muscular system – all of which provide greater safety and health benefits to the student when doing the poses.
 The room is heated to make your stretching more pleasurable and effective.
-Practicing yoga not only increases our supplies of oxygen, but it also teaches us how to use that oxygen properly – we learn to control the breath through pranayama.
+Practicing not only increases our supplies of oxygen, but it also teaches us how to use that oxygen properly – we learn to control the breath through pranayama.

 Do you have showers and changing areas?

 Yes!
-We have 4 showers for women and 4 showers for men.
+We have showers for women and men.
 We also have large changing areas.
 There are lockers and cubbies to store your belongings- please bring your own lock.
 Some people like to come to class before or after work.
 Feel free to use our facilities to make it easier to incorporate your yoga practice around your busy schedule.

 How soon should I take my second class?